 Depending on how well you budget on your own, a group gap year can also be more expensive than solo travel.
 While the cost may be offset by the benefits of a structured program and group support, it’s important to factor in the total cost when deciding which option is best for you.
 You’ll want to consider not only the program fees, but also additional costs such as flights, visas, and spending money.

 A Gap Year Is Never the Wrong Choice

 Whether you choose a solo or group gap year is a deeply personal decision that will depend on a variety of factors.
 For those that value independence and flexibility, a solo gap year may be the way to go.
-For those that value structure and social interaction, a group program with NOLS may be the best option.
+For those that value structure and social interaction, one of the group NOLS Gap Year Programs may be the best option.
 Whatever you decide, a gap year can be a transformative experience that will provide lasting memories and personal growth.